Shahad-Albalawi/GoogleClub-PowerBI-Dashboard/README.md

-# Google Club Dashboard – Developer Students Tabuk 2023 📊
+# Google Club Dashboard – Developer Students Tabuk 2023

-## Project Description
+## Overview
-This dashboard provides a comprehensive analysis of the activities and members of the Google Club for Developer Students – Tabuk 2023.
-It includes information about organized activities, total member count, and a list of products developed or used in these activities.
+Dashboard providing analysis of activities and members of the Google Club.
+Shows events, total member count, and products developed or used.

----

-## How to Run 🖥️
-1. Make sure **[Power BI Desktop](https://powerbi.microsoft.com/)** is installed on your machine.
-2. Download the `GoogleClubDashboard.pbix` file from this repository.
-3. Open the file using **Power BI Desktop** to explore the dashboard.

----

-## Features 🎯
+## Features
-- Complete overview of club activities and events
+- Overview of club activities and events
-- Visualization of membership growth and engagement levels
+- Visualization of membership growth and engagement
 - Interactive charts for product usage and activity trends
-- Insights into club performance and participation
+- Insights into club performance

----

-## Technologies Used 🛠️
+## Technologies
-- **Power BI Desktop** – for dashboard creation and visualization
-- **Excel / CSV** – source data files
-- **Data Modeling** – for relationships and calculated metrics
+Power BI Desktop, Excel/CSV, Data Modeling

+## How to Run
+1. Ensure Power BI Desktop is installed.
+2. Download `GoogleClubDashboard.pbix`.
+3. Open it using Power BI Desktop.

 ---